 The imposing tower stands 96 meters (315 feet) tall and was constructed in the distinctive Brabantine Gothic style.
 It’s topped with a 5-meter-tall (16 ft) gilt statue which depicts Saint Michael, the patron saint of the city of Brussels.

-5. The Grand Place was completely destroyed in the late 17th century
+5. The Grand Place was destroyed in the late 17th century

-The reason why the King’s Hall had to be rebuilt because it was destroyed by a bombardment in the late 17th century.
+The reason why the King’s Hall had to be rebuilt is that it was destroyed by a bombardment in the late 17th century.
 This assault on the city, which happened on August 13, 14, and 15 of the year 1695, was launched by a French army consisting of 70,000 soldiers.

 Why did King Louis XIV of France give this command?
 Because he wanted the siege in Namur, a city south of Brussels, conducted by an anti-France coalition to end.